 Timing is everything.
-Unless you want to partake in the world’s largest migration, it’s best to time your trip before or after Spring Festival, the Chinese New Year, a two-week festival that falls in January or February (timing is based on the lunar calendar).
+Unless you want to partake in the world’s largest migration, it’s best to time your trip before or after Spring Festival, the Chinese New Year, a two-week festival that begins on January 25 in 2020 and February 12 in 2021 and February 1 in 2022 (timing is based on the lunar calendar).
 Most businesses close during the holiday as those who can afford it head home for the holidays.
 Traveling post-holiday can be a bargain.
 Those brave enough to face the fierce cold that blankets much of China in January are rewarded with a spectacular winter wonderland.

 As the third-largest country in the world, the climate of China is as diverse as the country itself.
 Depending on when and where you go, you can find yourself experiencing weather that ranges from 100°F in summer months to below freezing in winter.
 The best time of year to travel to China depends on many factors, from the regions you’d like to visit, sights you plan to see—and how willing you are to sacrifice better weather for less-crowded venues.

-China is a dream destination for many.
-This two-week adventure is the ultimate introduction to the world's oldest continuous civilization that is modernizing at a staggering pace.
-Starting in Beijing, you'll experience the best of this exhilarating capital before making your way to Shanghai with a range of scenic and cultural detours, plus a winter festival known for towering snow and ice sculptures.
+This two-week China adventure is the ultimate introduction to the world's oldest continuous civilization—one that's modernizing at a staggering pace.
+Starting in Beijing, you'll experience the best of the capital before making your way to exhilarating Shanghai while taking scenic and cultural detours along the way, including a winter festival known for towering snow and ice sculptures.